Crows Feet Treatment - Adelaide

 According to the experts, they are caused by “the contraction of the muscle underneath the skin”.
-When we make an expression, it contracts, pulling the skin with it and creating “a sort of concertina effect”.
-As we age, our skin loses collagen and natural product (term forbidden by TGA) and becomes weaker, which increases the effect.
+When we make an expression, the muscles contracts, pulling the skin with it and creating “a sort of concertina effect”.
+As we age, our skin loses collagen and becomes weaker, which increases the effect.

 Ageing is obviously a given, but what other factors can contribute to the development of crow’s-feet?
 According to Dr Targett, these are the ones to watch out for…

 - Your gender – According to Dr Targett, males tend to have a thicker muscle around the eye, which means the pulling effect on the skin in this area is greater, causing crow’s feet.
 Sorry, boys!

 - Sun exposure – The more time you spend outside, the more likely you are to develop crows feet.
 Dr Targett explains this is because the sun “weakens skin” and “reduces skin elasticity”, which means it won’t bounce back as easily after it bunches up.
 Similarly, working outdoors can also be a contributing factor.
 As Dr Targett explains, “If you’re a lifesaver, for example, you’re squinting into the sun more,” resulting in a more-frequent pulling effect on the skin.

 - Weight loss – If you tend to lose weight easily from your face, you could be more prone to crow’s-feet.
 This is because “your skin loses fat,” says the expert, which in turn “makes your skin look less smooth and your lines look more obvious”.